hackersatcambridge/workshop-web-dev/.hac_workshop/notes.md

 ### Syntax

 We're still writing these notes.
 Check back later for more!
-See if you can find out more about CSS on you're own for now.
+See if you can find out more about CSS on your own for now.

 ### Your First Styles